Doctors Note Logo

 Understanding Gut Motility: How to Calm the Bowels After a Cleanse

-Colon hydrotherapy often leads to temporary diarrhea as your gut resets its motility, fluid balance, and microbiome, but most cases resolve within 24 to 48 hours with supportive measures.
+Colon hydrotherapy commonly causes temporary diarrhea as your gut resets its motility, fluid balance, and microbiome.
+Most cases resolve within 24 to 48 hours with the right supportive care.

 answer background